-Do you have to put the father's name on the birth certificate?
+Do you have to put the other parent's name on the birth certificate?

-- No. A birth certificate can have only one parent recorded if the other parent is unavailable or if it would be too distressing for the other parent to sign the birth registration form. - Though the father can apply for his name to be added.
+- NO. A birth certificate can have only one parent recorded if the other parent is unavailable or if it would be too distressing for the other parent to sign the birth registration form - Though the father can apply for his name to be added